fj-navarro/frontiers_blog/content/posts/dynamic-capabilities-the-holy-grail-of-strategic-change-management/index.md

     wrap: sentence
 ---

-**In today's business context marked by strong competition and continuous pressure for organizations to transform and not stop innovating, an endless number of new difficulties and challenges arise that transformational leaders must learn to manage.**
+**In today's business environment marked by strong competition and continuous pressure for organizations to transform and not stop innovating, an endless number of new difficulties and challenges arise that transformational leaders must manage.**

 Companies need to constantly adjust their strategies to remain relevant, and having a solid business transformation strategy that is well aligned with the rest of the organization's strategies becomes essential.